 There are several small burial sites scattered throughout Ramah Navajo.
 Several of these have been located on the land use plan map, but there are many that were not specifically located.
 There are many burial sites in the areas designated for grazing and all of these should remain undisturbed.
-The local community members are aware of the locations of these burial sites and s the world changes all around us, we must look ahead and plan for what's to come.
-Our vision, goals, and objectives prepare us for the next five years and beyond.
-Together, they a create a roadmap for us to grow and flourish.
+The local community members are aware of the locations of these burial sites and have respected them.
+Each individual site is not located on the land use plan map in an attempt to further protect these sites.